solodov-dev/react-measure-box/README.md

 Color of the box border.
 Orange by default.

 #### height?: string;
-Height of the box.
-150 pixels by default.
+Optional height of the box.

 #### width?: string;
-Width of the box.
-200 pixels by default.
+Optional width of the box.

 #### className?: string
 Optional styles class for the component.